-Therefore, the problem we face now is the one of compactly representing the levels of each trie by achieving, at the same time, an efficient execution of select algorithm that, besides the find function, demands fast random access to the pointer sequences (see Figure 2).
+Therefore, the problem we face now is the one of compactly representing the levels of each trie by achieving, at the same time, an efficient execution of select algorithm that, besides the find function, demands fast random access to the pointer sequences (see Fig. 2).
 Below we discuss some different options to achieve this goal, chosen as representative of the many available.

-A first (obvious) option would be to minimize the number of bits needed to encode a single integer, taking $\lceil \log_2 max \rceil$ bits per value with max being the maximum one in the sequence.
-The advantage of this technique, that we indicate as Compact in the following, is simplicity and efficiency, given that a few bit-wise operations are needed to implement the random access operation and, consequently, the find(i, j, x) function that can be supported by binary searching the interval [i, j).
+A first (obvious) option would be to minimize the number of bits needed to encode an integer, taking $\lceil \log_2 max \rceil$ bits per value with max being the maximum one in the sequence.
+The advantage of this technique - indicated as Compact in the following - lies in its simplicity and efficiency, given that a few bit-wise operations are needed to implement the random access operation and, consequently, the find(i, j, x) operation that can be supported by binary searching the range S[i, j).

-Instead, an elegant integer encoder fulfilling the select requirements is Elias-Fano (EF) [9, 10] that combines a fast, namely constant-time, random access algorithm with compressed space close to the information theoretic minimum.
-Again, see [23] for a detailed description of such encoding as well as of its partitioned variant PEF [20].
+Instead, an elegant integer encoder fulfilling the select requirements is Elias-Fano (EF) [27], [28].
+Elias-Fano combines a fast, namely constant-time, random access algorithm with space close to the information theoretic minimum.
+In particular, the number of bits needed to represent a sorted integer sequence S[0, n) is at most $n \lceil \log(m/n) \rceil + 2n$ , where $m \geq S[n-1]$ is the universe of representation of the sequence.
+The partitioned variant (PEF), introduced by Ottaviano and Venturini [29], reduces the space of Elias-Fano by breaking a sequence into partitions and encoding each partition separately.
 We test this encoder as (one of the) representative of the best space/time trade-off in the literature.
-Not surprisingly, the adoption of this encoder to model the levels of a trie has been recently advocated in [22] and shown to reduce the space of massive n-gram datasets by a factor of 2 over the most compact trie representation and to provide state-of-the-art time performance.
+Not surprisingly, the adoption of this encoder to model the levels of a trie has been recently used to reduce the space of massive n-gram datasets by a factor of 2 over the most compact trie representation and to provide stateof-the-art time performance [30], [31].

-Other approaches focus on representing a sequence of d-gaps, i.e., differences between successive integers [30], with the requirement of computing a prefix-sum when decoding the d-gapped stream.
+Other approaches focus on representing a sequence of d-gaps, i.e., differences between successive integers, with the requirement of computing a prefix-sum when decoding the d-gapped stream.
 A common way of speeding up the operations on the compressed sequence, is to divide the sequence into fixed-size blocks, e.g., 128 integers.
-As a meaningful representative of such technique, we use VByte [26] that achieves the highest decompression speed in the literature, especially when combined with the SIMD-ized decoding algorithm devised by Plaisance et al. [24].
+As a meaningful representative of such technique, we use Variable-Byte (VByte) [32] that achieves the highest decompression speed in the literature, especially when combined with the SIMDized decoding algorithm devised by Plaisance et al. [33].
+Variable-Byte compresses an integer using the minimum number of bytes needed by its binary representation.
+The binary representation is divided into chunks of 7 data bits with an additional control bit inserted to indicate whether the byte is the last byte of the integer.
+It follows that its simple and byte-aligned nature strongly favours decoding efficiency at the expense of compression effectiveness.